 The passage from Saint Paul in today’s Second Reading sums this all up.
 The blood of Christ, shed on the cross, has broken down the wall of enmity between humanity and God, and has established peace, reconciling us to God.
 There is the heart of the Christian gospel.
 This is the mystery the Church proclaims and celebrates in the sacraments.
 If only we could fully appreciate this gift!
 If only we could live as a people redeemed, reconciled and at peace with God and one another!
 For this we pray today: “Show favor, O Lord, to your servants and mercifully increase the gifts of your grace, that, made fervent in faith, hope and charity, they may be ever watchful in keeping your commands.”
 (Today’s Opening Prayer)

 Pray the Rosary this week for the bishop, priests and deacons who shepherd the Church in our diocese.
 Pray for our seminarians and for all young men and women discerning their vocation in the Church, that they may respond to God’s will as generously and faithfully as possible.
-Pray for those in our country who are suffering devastation due to wildfires or floods and, as always, pray for peace.
+Pray for people in our country who are suffering devastation due to wildfires or floods, and the building collapse in Florida; and, as always, pray for peace.

 May God bless his people with peace.